zowe/docs-site/docs/getting-started/zowe-architecture.md

 - Each server components run in separated containers.
 - Components may register themselves to Discovery with their own `Pod` name within the cluster.
 - Zowe workloads use the `zowe-launch-scripts` `initContainers` step to prepare required runtime directories.
-- Only necessary components' ports are exposed outside of Kubernetes with `Service`.
+- Only necessary ports of components are exposed outside of Kubernetes with `Service`.

 ## Zowe architecture when using Docker image

 <Badge text="Technical Preview"/> The Zowe Docker build is a technical preview.

-The following diagram depicts the difference in locations of Zowe components when using Docker as opposed to running all components on z/OS.
+The following diagram illustrates the difference in locations of Zowe components when using Docker as opposed to running all components on z/OS.

 ![Zowe Architecture Diagram using Docker](../images/common/zowe-architecture-docker.png)

-The components on z/OS run under the Zowe started task `ZWESVSTC`, which has its own user ID `ZWESVUSR` and includes a number of servers each with their own address space.
+The components on z/OS run under the Zowe started task `ZWESVSTC`, which has its own user ID `ZWESVUSR`, and includes a number of servers each with their own address space.
 The `ZWESVSTC` started task has a `STDOUT` file that includes log and trace information for its servers.
-Sever error messages are written to `STDERR`.
+Sever error messages write to `STDERR`.
 For problem determination, see [Troubleshooting](../troubleshoot/troubleshooting.md).

 When Docker is used, server components not running on z/OS instead run in a Linux environment provided via Docker container technology.
 The servers run as processes within the container which log to `STDOUT` and `STDERR` of that container, with some components also writing to the log directory of the Zowe instance.